 Once Dr. Konstantin performs a facial analysis and determines the areas where most improvement is needed, he can select a proper facelift technique.
 He can also make recommendations about other procedures at this time, including upper face treatments such as brow lift and eyelid surgery.
 Dr. Konstantin may incorporate fat transfer or dermal fillers to restore lost volume around the eyes and on the cheeks.

 Many different types of facelift can be used to rejuvenate the face.
 Deep plane, high SMAS, SMAS lift, lower facelift, mini lift — these are just a few commonly used techniques.
+It can be overwhelming to understand the differences between all the facelift terminology for procedures and treatments, both surgical and nonsurgical.

 Patients often ask "What is the best facelift technique out there?"
 Some patients may come for a consultation with already formed opinions and ask for a specific type of facelift.
 Such preferences are often based on the opinions of other patients found on the Internet or after seeing a friend who had a certain type of facelift and "now looks just great."